ray-project/ray/doc/source/tune-config.rst

 .. autoclass:: ray.tune.Experiment

+An example of this can be found in `hyperband_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.

 Alternatively, you can pass in a JSON object.
 This uses the same fields as the `ray.tune.Experiment`, except the experiment name is the key of the top level dictionary.